mekineer/single_domain_search/README.md

 I will be using uBlock Origin on medium mode, to see if a website uses another domain for its content, or scripts, or anything.
 For example, Facebook would fail, because it draws from the domain fbcdn.net.  https://mekineer.com/information-technology/2020-ublock-origin-extension

 ## Current Status
+Update: much improved!
+Now at about 50%, but the remaining ones that did not filter 100% aren't trash sites, and there are none of the awful sites drawing resources for 10+ domains.

-The current status of the development, is that the results returned are too often false positives.
+<del>The current status of the development, is that the results returned are too often false positives.
 As far as I understand, the false positives are because of 404 and redirection.
 Sometimes a site listed in results draws from multiple domains.
-There are also fake sites, who's sole purpose is to boost the SEO of a commercialized website.
+There are also fake sites, who's sole purpose is to boost the SEO of a commercialized website.</del>

-I don't get sufficient results from Google in order to further test the script.
+<del>I don't get sufficient results from Google in order to further test the script.
 This is because Google "throttles" the rate of results delivered using this method.
 I am forced to wait an hour or so, and restart the script.
 When restarting the script with the same keywords, it starts from the very beginning, retrieving the same results, rather than asking Google to start at the Nth result.
-Also, the script doesn't inform me of N, the number of Google search results it has processed for the given keyword search.
+Also, the script doesn't inform me of N, the number of Google search results it has processed for the given keyword search.</del>

-Instead of using Headless Chrome to request search results from Google, another option would be https://developers.google.com/custom-search/v1/overview (thank you Dino Bartolome).
-This would at least get us through the test-of-concept.
+We are using Headless Chrome to request search results from Google, and another option would be https://developers.google.com/custom-search/v1/overview (thank you Dino Bartolome).

 ## Future Possibilities
 Currently the project is a python script to test the concept.
 Later the project would be a web app.
 The web app could be used to build a search database, by providing a portal for users to search a search engine, like Google.